hatgit/hatnotation/README.md

 - potentially propose a request for comments (RFC) for consideration as a standard.
 - add error message for invalid characters (i.e. lowercase and reserved characters `\|/~`

+# About Hatnotation-Password-Generator-Python.py

+Author: Steven Hatzakis @ 2019

+A cryptographcially-secure password generator that uses Python's built-in "secrets" module and that is compatible with the Hatnotation library (i.e. Generates passwords that only use the 64 Hatnotation characters).